 About Our Office

 There are many benefits to having surgery performed in our in-office operating suite.
-First, both Drs.
-Bitner and his partner, Dr. Yates, have done everything to ensure that the operating room is equipped with the supplies and instruments necessary and specifically for cosmetic cases.
+First, both Dr. Bitner and Dr. Yates, his partner, have done everything to ensure that the operating room is equipped with the supplies and instruments necessary and specifically for cosmetic cases.
 So, it functions efficiently and safely.
 The risk of infection, especially those arising in a hospital setting, are minimized simply because the patients having surgery in the office are not sick.
-Most cases are accomplished with local anesthesia and IV sedation using medications that make the patient comfortable and relaxed but still breathing on their own, able to protect their airway and not completely “under”.
+Some cases can be accomplished with local anesthesia and IV sedation using medications that make the patient comfortable and relaxed but still breathing on their own, able to protect their airway and not completely “under”.
 A combination of medications are used and most of the operation itself is not remembered.
-For cases where a deeper plane of anesthesia is necessary, the anesthesia group from the Davis Surgical Center or an anesthetist (CRNA) from Davis Hospital is asked to come over to the clinic and administer the medications for general anesthesia.
-A cosmetic surgical procedure performed in the clinic’s suite allows for convenience and privacy.
+For cases where a deeper plane of anesthesia is necessary, our anesthetist, Glen Judd CRNA provides the sedation.
+Glen has had tremendous experience working in many settings, hospital (OR and labor and delivery), outpatient dentist and cosmetic plastics offices and even combat, spending time providing anesthesia in Afghanistan working in a forward operating base.
+Glen has worked now as the exclusive provider of anesthesia for both Drs.
+Bitner and Yates for 11 years, safely caring for thousands of patients including many of Dr. Bitner’s closest friends and family members.
+On first meeting Glen, you will feel of his experience, skill and compassion to trust him with your safety while you are under surgical care.
+Having a cosmetic surgical procedure performed in the clinic’s AAAAASF certified OR suite allows for convenience and privacy while maintaining the highest standards of safety.

-Cases performed in the clinic operating suite are not assessed an additional charge for use of our facility.
+Cases performed in the clinic operating suite are assessed a minimal charge for use of our facility, mainly covering disposable supplies used for the case.
 This helps keep ancillary costs of cosmetic cases to a minimum.
 Cost savings from use of our OR are passed directly on to you, the patient.
 Safety, convenience, privacy and cost savings are all reasons to have your cosmetic surgery procedure done in our surgical suite at the Tanner Clinic.
 Call or email questions you have about our facility.
 You may also come in and meet Dr. Bitner and his courteous staff.
 We would be happy take you on a tour around the clinic and let you see for yourself.

 Frequently Asked Questions